kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 ---

+#### EEG Feature Sequence:

+- A 10-second EEG feature sequence is passed to the LSTM model.
+- Example input shape: (10, 10878).
+- LSTM Model Output:

+#### EEG Data Processing:

+- The EEG data is streamed and processed into feature sequences.
+- The processed features are passed to the LSTM model for action prediction.

-1. LSTM Model Prediction for RL Agent
+#### LSTM Model Prediction for RL Agent

-The LSTM model processes EEG feature sequences to predict actions for the RL agent.
+- The LSTM model processes EEG feature sequences to predict actions for the RL agent.
 Here's how it works:

-Input to the LSTM Model:
+#### Input to the LSTM Model:

-A 10-second EEG feature sequence of shape (10, 10878) is passed to the LSTM model.
+- A 10-second EEG feature sequence of shape (10, 10878) is passed to the LSTM model.
-The feature sequence is flattened and represents the processed EEG data.
+- The feature sequence is flattened and represents the processed EEG data.

-Output of the LSTM Model:
+#### Output of the LSTM Model:

-The LSTM model outputs a vector of shape (5,): action[0]: A discrete action value (scaled between 0 and 1), which is later mapped to one of 9 high-level commands (e.g., hover, move forward, ascend). action[1:]: Four continuous values (scaled between -1 and 1) that represent fine-grained velocity adjustments for the drone's movement: left_right_velocity forward_backward_velocity up_down_velocity yaw_velocity
+- The LSTM model outputs a vector of shape (5,):
+- action[0]: A discrete action value (scaled between 0 and 1), which is later mapped to one of 9 high-level commands (e.g., hover, move forward, ascend).
+- action[1:]: Four continuous values (scaled between -1 and 1) that represent fine-grained velocity adjustments for the drone's movement: left_right_velocity, forward_backward_velocity, up_down_velocity, yaw_velocity

+#### Action Prediction:

+- The LSTM model predicts a discrete action and continuous velocity adjustments based on the EEG features.

+#### Action Execution:

+- The RL agent maps the predicted action to specific drone commands.
+- The commands are sent to the Tello drone using the send_rc_control method.

+#### Real-Time Feedback:

+The RL agent continuously updates the drone's state based on new EEG data and adjusts the commands accordingly.

-How the LSTM Model Helps:
+#### How the LSTM Model Helps:

 The LSTM captures temporal dependencies in the EEG data, enabling it to predict meaningful actions based on patterns in the brain signals.
 The output is normalized and passed to the RL agent for further processing.
 2. RL Agent (DroneControlEnv) and Drone Flying
 The RL agent (implemented in DroneControlEnv or ImprovedDroneControlEnv) uses the LSTM model's predictions to control the Tello drone.
 Here's how it works:

-Input to the RL Agent:
+#### Input to the RL Agent:

 The RL agent receives the LSTM model's output (action vector of shape (5,)).

-Mapping Actions to Drone Commands:
+#### Mapping Actions to Drone Commands:

 Discrete Action (action[0]):
 The discrete action is scaled to an integer between 0 and 8 and mapped to high-level commands: